9 Making the science less dismal.

 In political and economic matters success could suddenly fall off the cliff and founder on the rocks.

 Such a turn of events certainly did happen to the credibility of his government.
+Difficulties mounted on the domestic front.
 The sixties was a decade when attitudes to sex and to the equality of the sexes were severely shaken up.

 His Minister for War, turned on by the times, carried on an extramarital affair with a 19-year-old model.